Skip to main content

 ignoreVoid

-This allows you to stop the rule reporting promises consumed with void operator.
-This can be a good way to explicitly mark a promise as intentionally not awaited.
+Placing the void operator in front of a Promise can be a convenient way to explicitly mark that Promise as intentionally not awaited.

 Examples of correct code for this rule with { ignoreVoid: true }: